 In September 2020, Hewitt will mark its 100th anniversary of educating girls and young women.
 Our centennial takes place in a moment full of urgency and possibility, as well as uncertainty and anxiety about the future.
 Society is changing at a rapid rate, utterly transforming the way we communicate, the way we work, and the way we live.
 Among parents, educators, and employers alike, there is growing consensus that our nation’s K-12 educational model no longer successfully prepares young people for college, for their careers, or for lives of meaning and purpose.
 As educational reformer John Dewey wrote over one hundred years ago: “If we teach today’s students as we taught them yesterday, we rob them of tomorrow.”
 Or as Harvard Professor Christopher Dede more recently stated: “The most dangerous experiment we can conduct with our children is to keep schooling the same at a time when every other aspect of society is dramatically changing.”
 The need for change in education is here and now.

 At Hewitt, we believe that the needs of society should determine the work of our school.
-Our students face a dizzying array of challenges and opportunities, both locally and globally, including poverty, lack of water and food security, inequality, climate change, social and political discord, and the uncertainty of employment and economic prosperity in light of emerging technologies and globalization.
-These extraordinary times require extraordinary women who have developed the faith in themselves and the courage to put their knowledge and skills to use to become leading entrepreneurs, innovators, business leaders, policy makers, scholars, artists, and activists who will rise to these and other challenges and provide the kind of ethical leadership that will shape our world for the better.
+Our society faces a dizzying array of challenges and opportunities, both locally and globally, including poverty, lack of water and food security, inequality, climate change, social and political discord, and the uncertainty of employment and economic prosperity in light of emerging technologies and globalization.
+These extraordinary times require extraordinary women who have developed the faith in themselves and the courage to put their knowledge and skills to use to become leading entrepreneurs, innovators, business leaders, policy makers, scholars, artists, and activists.
+Through our student-led and purpose-driven academic program, Hewitt girls and young women are learning how to rise to these and other challenges and provide the kind of ethical leadership that will shape our world for the better.